Skip to main content

 cd csci315

-git commit -m 'repo setup'
+git commit -m “lab setup”

 Dig deeper into git.
 You have a wide choice of web sources at your disposal, if you look around, and you should try to find one that explains the basic operation of git in a way that you can understand.
 Here’s one tutorial to get you started; feel free to look for others if you don’t like it.
 YouTube has many interesting video tutorials, if your learning style is more visual.